Offline Meta Learning of Exploration: Experiments

-\paragraph{Data collection and organization:} For data collection, we used off-the-shelf DQN (Gridworld) and SAC (continuous domains) implementations.
-To study the effect of data diversity, we diversified the offline dataset by modifying the initial state distribution $P_{init}$ to either (1) uniform over a large region, (2) uniform over a restricted region, or (3) fixed to a single position.
+\paragraph{Data collection and organization:} For data collection, we used off-the-shelf DQN (Gridworld) and SAC (continuous domains) implementations.\footnote{Note that collecting offline data for each domain requires to first successfully train a large number of `standard' RL agents, which can be demanding; we will make our data available publicly.} To study the effect of data diversity, we diversified the offline dataset by modifying the initial state distribution $P_{init}$ to either (1) uniform over a large region, (2) uniform over a restricted region, or (3) fixed to a single position.
 At meta-test time, only the single fixed position is used.
 The tasks are episodic, but we want the agent to maintain its belief between episodes, so that it can continually improve performance (see Figure~\ref{fig:illustration}).
-We follow \cite{zintgraf2020varibad}, and aggregate $k$ consecutive episodes of length $H$ to a long trajectory of length $k\times H$ , and we do not reset the hidden state in the VAE recurrent neural network after episode termination.
-For reward relabelling, we replace the first $k/2$ trajectories with trajectories from a randomly chosen MDP, and relabel their rewards.
-Technically, network architectures and hyperparameters were chosen similarly to \citet{zintgraf2020varibad}, as detailed in the supplementary.
+We follow \citet{zintgraf2020varibad}, and aggregate $k$ consecutive episodes of length $H$ to a long trajectory of length $k\times H$, and we do not reset the hidden state in the VAE recurrent neural network after episode termination.
+For reward relabelling, we replace either the first or last $k/2$ trajectories with trajectories from a randomly chosen MDP, and relabel their rewards.
+For policy replay we replace trajectories by sampling a new trajectory using the trained RL policy of another MDP.
+Technically, network architectures and hyperparameters were chosen similarly to \citet{zintgraf2020varibad}, as detailed in the supplementary. \paragraph{Main Results:} In Figure \ref{fig:offline_res} we compare our offline algorithm with Thompson sampling based methods, and also with an ablation of the reward relabelling method.
+For Gridworld, the Thompson sampling method is computed exactly, while for the continuous environments, we use online PEARL~\citep{rakelly2019efficient} -- a strong baseline that is \textit{not affected by our offline data limitation}.
+In particular, this baseline is stronger than the offline meta-RL algorithm of \citet{li2020multitask}.
+For these results the uniform initial state distribution was used to collect data.
+Note that \textbf{we significantly outperform Thompson sampling based methods, demonstrating our claim of learning non-trivial exploration from offline data}.
+These results are further explained qualitatively by observing the exploration behavior of our learned agents.
+In Figure \ref{fig:illustration} and in Figure~\ref{fig:ant_trajs}, we visualize the trajectories of the trained agents in the Semi-circle and Ant-Semi-circle domains, respectively.\footnote{Video is provided: \url{https://youtu.be/6Swg55ZYOU4}} An approximately Bayes-optimal behavior is evident: in the first episode, the agents search for the goal along the semi-circle, and in the second episode, the agents maximize reward by moving directly towards the already found goal.
+Similar behaviors for Gridworld and Escape-Room are reported in Appendix~\ref{appendix:learned_belief}.
+In contrast, a Thompson sampling based agent will never display such search behavior, as \textit{it does not plan} to proactively reduce uncertainty.
+Instead, such an agent will randomly choose an un-visited possible goal at each episode and directly navigate towards it (cf. Figure 1 in \citealt{li2020multitask}).
+We further emphasize that the approximately Bayes-optimal search behavior is very different from the training data, in which the agents learned to reach specific goals.